wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/author-advanced-formulas-powerapps/includes/4-forall-function.md

 table.
 So, if there are 50 records, 50 different emails will be sent.
 In the Concat example, only one email was sent with all 50 email addresses in the To: line.
 Second, this email also references the FirstName field from the CustomerOrders table.
-When you use the **ForAll** function all of the fields for each record are available to be used.
+When you use the **ForAll** function, all of the fields for each record are available to be used.

 Things to know when using ForAll